legumeinfo/website-ui-specs/trait-search/README.md

 This specification was completed in mid-July, 2023, and is ready for initial implementation (v1.0).

 A change was made to the spec on Oct 4 (v1.1.0) to reflect the current implementation of the search results to have a tabular rather than vertical layout - though this change is primarily for (assumed) ease of implementation rather than for functionality or esthetics.
 See discussion near the results section.
+Also, a minor change in a search text-entry field: from "Study ID" to Publication ID".
 </details>

 ## Input